Outdoor education gives depth to the curriculum and makes an important contribution to students’ physical, personal and social education. Ofsted

 In Years 3, 4 and 5 children at our school have the opportunity to take part in level 1 or 2 Bikeability!
 During the sessions children jump on their bikes either on the playground or out on the road (Level 2) and learn how to ride safely.
 Letters will go out at the beginning of the year and there are limited places to sign up.

-As well as having forest school opportunities at school, Mr Wilson has also created a set of activities for everyone to do at home!
+As well as having forest school opportunities at school, Ms Simon has also created a set of activities for everyone to do at home!

-Click the links below to watch a Forest School lesson with Mr Wilson.
+Click the links below to watch a Forest School lesson.